1949 Texas hurricane: Preparations and impact

+Rainfall over Guatemala between September 28 and October 14 resulted in severe flooding.
+The early stages of the hurricane contributed in part to these rains.
+Richard Cunningham Patterson Jr., the U.S. Ambassador to Guatemala, reported that the flood was considered the worst in the Guatemala's history.
+The flooding primarily occurred along the southern part of the country.
+Considerable flooding occurred along the Coyolate River.
+Among the affected communities were the town of San Ana Mixtán and the hamlet of El Mango (today known as Santa Marta El Mar).
+The flood may have killed as many as 40,000 people, making it the deadliest natural disaster in the country's history.
+Total economic losses reached US$13.6 million.

 Throughout 10 cities in Texas, 50,000 sought shelter in advance of the hurricane.
 An estimated 28,000 residents fled to shelters; around 5,000 stayed in the Houston City Auditorium.
 Tropical cyclone watches and warnings were issued along coastal areas of Texas and Louisiana.
-Pioneer Airlines removed its aircraft from Houston, while small watercraft were kept safe in port.
+Pioneer Air Lines removed its aircraft from Houston, while small watercraft were kept safe in port.
 Schools in Corpus Christi closed by October 3, as well as businesses in the threatened area.

 The hurricane produced gusts of 135 mph just west of Freeport, accompanied by an air pressure of 28.88 inHg and tides of 11.4 ft above normal.
 Precipitation from the storm was heavy, peaking at 14.5 in at Goodrich.
 Rainfall extended eastward into Louisiana, amounting to 6.81 in at Shreveport, Louisiana.
+More rainfall was recorded in Shreveport during October 4–6 than any prior 48-hour period in October on record in the city.
+The heavy rains damaged crops and caused generally minor flooding along streams flowing towards the western Gulf of Mexico.
 Urban areas sustained generally light damage.
 In Houston, the winds shattered some store windows and distributed debris.
 Galveston was temporarily cut off from the mainland during the hurricane when water surpassed the city's seawall.
-The hurricane spawned a minor tornado which struck the community of Riceville, injuring on two children.
+A fishing pier was destroyed and warehouses or buildings outside the protection of the seawall were damaged or washed away by the high surf.
+The hurricane spawned a minor tornado which struck the community of Riceville, injuring two children.
+Nearly all piers and buildings along the waterfront between Texas City and La Porte were damaged by the storm surge and high winds.
 Freeport reportedly suffered the worst damage, costing approximately $150,000.